anaybaid-uwaterloo/nas-forms/README.md

 #### Backend Dependencies

-We first navigate to the `backend` directory (for Java Spring Boot) and create a new Spring Boot project if it hasn’t been done already.
+We first navigate to the `backend` directory (for Java Spring Boot) and create a new Spring Boot project if it hasn't been done already.

 ```bash
 cd backend
 ```

-Then install **Spring Boot dependencies** (if using Maven or Gradle) in your `pom.xml` or `build.gradle`:
+Then you would have to install **Spring Boot dependencies** (if using Maven or Gradle) in your `pom.xml` or `build.gradle`:
 - Use **Spring Web** for creating RESTful APIs.
 - Use **Spring Data MongoDB** for MongoDB interactions.

-Here’s an example `pom.xml` file which is as follows:
+Here's an example `pom.xml` file which is as follows:

 ```xml
 <dependencies>